roe-dl/weewx-snmp/README.md

 ### Accumulators

+Accumulators define how to aggregate the readings during the archive interval.
 This extension tries to set up reasonable accumulators for the observation types defined in the `[[loop]]` subsubsection.
 If they do not work for you, you can set up accumulators manually